TurboGrafx-16: Library

 A total of 678 commercial games were released for the TurboGrafx-16.
 In North America, the system featured Keith Courage in Alpha Zones as a pack-in game, a conversion of the PC Engine title Mashin Eiyuuden Wataru.
 The PC Engine console received strong third-party support in Japan, while the TurboGrafx-16 console struggled to gain the attention of other developers.
 Hudson brought over many of its popular franchises, such as Bomberman, Bonk, and Adventure Island, to the system with graphically impressive follow-ups.
 Hudson also designed and published several original titles, such as Air Zonk and Dungeon Explorer.
 Compile published Alien Crush and Devil's Crush, two well-received virtual pinball games.
 Namco contributed several high-quality conversions of its arcade games, such as Valkyrie no Densetsu, Pac-Land, Galaga '88, Final Lap Twin, and Splatterhouse, as did Capcom with a port of Street Fighter II: Champion Edition.

 A large portion of the TurboGrafx-16's library is made up of horizontal and vertical-scrolling shooters.
 Examples include Konami's Gradius and Salamander, Hudson's Super Star Soldier and Soldier Blade, Namco's Galaga '88, Irem's R-Type, and Taito's Darius Alpha, Darius Plus and Super Darius.
 The console is also known for its platformers and role-playing games; Victor Entertainment's The Legendary Axe won numerous awards and is seen among the TurboGrafx-16's definitive titles.
 Ys I & II, a compilation of two games from Nihon Falcom's Ys series, was particularly successful in Japan.
-Cosmic Fantasy 2 was an RPG ported from Japan to the United States, which earned a Electronic Gaming Magazine RPG of the Year award in 1993.
+Cosmic Fantasy 2 was an RPG ported from Japan to the United States, which earned an Electronic Gaming Magazine RPG of the Year award in 1993.